-To take advantage of these newer treatments, all children with a CNS tumor should be treated at a specialized cancer center.
-Doctors at these centers have extensive experience in treating children and have access to the latest research.
-A doctor who specializes in treating children with cancer is called a pediatric oncologist.
-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
+In many cases, a team of doctors works with a child and the family to provide care.
+This is called a multidisciplinary team.
+Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Most commonly, it is the first treatment used for medulloblastoma.
 In addition to removing or reducing the size of the tumor, surgery can provide a tissue sample to diagnose the tumor, as explained in the Diagnosis section.

 Surgery to the brain requires the removal of part of the skull, a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
 There have been rapid advances in surgery for brain tumors.
-This includes the use of enhanced imaging machines to give surgeons more tools to plan and perform the surgery and cortical mapping, which is a technique that allows doctors to identify certain areas of the brain that control the senses, language, and motor skills.
+This includes the use of enhanced imaging machines to give surgeons more tools to plan and perform the surgery and cortical mapping.
+Cortical mapping is a technique that allows doctors to identify certain areas of the brain that control the senses, language, and motor skills.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.